 High tea is a British tradition and India, having once been a British Colony, has a very strong tradition of exceptional high teas in their top 5 star hotels.
 We experienced high tea at the Taj Jai Mahal Palace Hotel.
 A masterpiece of Indo-Saracenic architecture, Taj Jai Mahal Palace is set amidst 18 acres of landscaped Mughal gardens and dates back to 1745.
 This incomparable palace is a repository of Rajasthan’s history.
 It was previously home to three Prime Ministers of Jaipur State.

 An exquisite hotel, the first thing you think is why aren’t we staying here!
 We did however enjoy the high tea and I’m sure you’ll remember the scene where Caelan has his one line ‘more tea ma’am’!
 The kids definitely thought they were very special sipping tea and eating cucumber sandwiches.
+If I ever return, I would love to stay at the best hotel in Jaipur with kids.

 Like all places there’s good and bad and we did experience a couple of places that I would recommend you don’t visit.
 Only 2 and I have listed them below: